metosin/muuntaja/README.md

 Formats are presented as Clojure maps, registered into options under `:formats` with `content-type` as a key.
 Format maps can the following optional keys:

 * `:decoder` a function (or a function generator) to parse InputStreams into Clojure data structure.
-If the key is missing, no decoding will be done.
+If the key is missing or value is `nil`, no decoding will be done.
 * `:encoder` a function (or a function generator) to encode Clojure data structures into a String or an InputStream.
-If the key is missing, no encoding will be done.
+If the key is missing or value is `nil`, no encoding will be done.
 * `:decoder-opts` extra options maps for the decoder function generator.
 * `:encoder-opts` extra options maps for the encoder function generator.
 * `:matches` a regexp for additional matching of the content-type in request negotiation.
 Added for legacy support